dfy313/ticketmaster-public/section_03/README.md

 From project root `~Desktop/ticketmaster_demo`:

-### 1. Configure Environment Variables
+### 1. Load Environment Variables

-After adding `TICKETMASTER_REDIS_URL` to your environment file, reload the variables into your current shell session:
+From the root directory of the project, load the environment variables into your current terminal session.

 ```bash
 source .ticketmaster_env